-58. The Estates Functions Officer of the Partnership will maintain an up-to-date register of all land and heritable property owned by or leased by the Partnership, whether in its own right or in trust and will ensure that all such property is readily identifiable at any time.
+58. The Partnership Director shall be responsible for ensuring that there is an upto-date register of all land and heritable property owned by or leased by the Partnership, whether in its own right or in trust and will ensure that all such property is readily identifiable at any time.